-- There will be no central trust-wide or school-wide approach. - There will be no centrally prescribed frequency of written feedback. - Each subject may have a different approach developed by subject experts. - We may mark less in terms of number of pieces of work but with greater impact. - There will be no acknowledgement marking.
+- ■There is no central trust-wide or school-wide approach. - ■There is no centrally prescribed frequency of written feedback. - Each subject may have a different approach developed by our subject experts. - We mark less in terms of the number of pieces of work but with greater impact. - We should not use acknowledgement marking.